 Presenting a blend of technical skills and transferable skills, alongside this relevant experience, positions you as a well-rounded and highly qualified candidate in the job market.
 This comprehensive approach demonstrates not only your capability in your field but also your adaptability and readiness to tackle professional challenges.

-You need to open your CV with your contact details – but after reviewing our CV examples you surely know this by now.
+You need to open your CV with your contact details – but after reviewing our student CV examples you surely know this by now.

 Here is what comes next: